Suggester/Documentation/config/approverole.md

 ### Accepted Imputs
 Any role name, ID or @mention

-⚠ **Warning!** Integration roles such as bots', boosting or Twitch/YouTube subs as well as `@everyone` cannot be given and thus are unable to be set as an approve role
+?> Integration roles cannot be set as the approve-role, this includes bots' roles, boosting, Twitch subs, YouTube subs and the **@everyone** role.